alcarney/blog/content/blog/2020/passing-strings-between-tinygo-wasm.md

 Phew, at least we're halfway there!
 Now that we've figured out how things actually hang together it's "just" a matter of doing the inverse process to pass a string from our JavaScript code into our WebAssembly module.
-As a proof of concept let's create an `echo` function in TinyGo that will simply log whatever text it recieves.
+As a proof of concept let's create an `echo` function in TinyGo that will simply log whatever text it receives.

 ```go
 //go:export echo